Skip to main content

 $ git add . && git commit -am "Add your commit message here" && git push

-Stashing changes #
+Stashing Changes #

 If you forget to update a repository before making changes, you can “stash” those changes and then re-apply them after running git pull.